Epcot One Day Itinerary [2024]

 A few pavilions also have attractions.
 You already know about Frozen Ever After in Norway and Remy’s Ratatouille Adventure in France.
 Mexico has a boat ride, Gran Fiesta Tour, inside its pavilion.
 The ride has no Lightning Lane and sometimes sees ways of 20+ minutes.
 We love it, but we’ll usually only wait 10 minutes or less for it.

 Theaters in China and Canada play films about those respective countries throughout the day, though the Canada theater is sometimes used a festival space.
-A theater in France plays the Beauty and the Beast Sing Along most of the day and Impressions de France at night.
+A theater in France plays the Beauty and the Beast Sing Along most of the day and Impressions de France at select times.

 The American Adventure is a 30 minute animatronic / theater show in the USA pavilion (the pavilion is confusingly also named “The American Adventure”).